legeiger/HomeAssistant/automation/readme.md

 * Notify me when Home Assistant is shutting down
 * Notify me if an add-on stops working
 * Manually update some sensor that will no longer auto update
-* Send me a notification if my Home Assistant VM disk gets full
+* Send me a notification if my Home Assistant disk gets full
 * Notify me if a Zwave device is dead
 * Notify me if a battery power sensor battery is getting low
-* Notify me if there is a custom component/card update available
 * Notify me and restart the nut addon if it stops reporting values

 ### hvac.yaml Automations: